nikola-ai/respiratory-anomaly-detection/README.md

 # Problem And Motivation
 Respiratory sounds are important indicators of respiratory health and respiratory disorders.
-Anomalous sounds such as crackles and wheezing sounds, for example, are a common sign that a patient has an obstructive airway disease like asthma, chronic obstructive pulmonary disease (COPD), etc.
+Anomalous sounds such as **crackles** and **wheezes** are a common sign that a patient has an obstructive airway disease like asthma, chronic obstructive pulmonary disease (COPD), etc.

 # Dataset